 The Phoenixville decision makes it much easier for employers to prove an injured worker’s earning potential and successfully decrease their workers’ comp benefits.
 However, this does not mean that every employer’s petition to modify benefits will be successful.
 An attorney knowledgeable in workers’ compensation laws can help injured workers fight these petitions and keep their benefits.

-For more information on Pennsylvania's workers' comp laws, contact an experienced workers' compensation lawyer today.
+For more information on Pennsylvania’s workers’ compensation laws, contact the experienced PA workers’ comp lawyers at Dugan & Associates today.